hedi0/Student-Predictor/README.md

     *   Provide a detailed description of your changes and whyey are necessary.
     *   Ensure your code passes all existing tests and add new tests for new functionalities.
     *   Address any feedback from reviewers promptly.
-*   **Testing:** All new features or bug fixes should be accompan by relevant tests to ensure functionality and prevent regressions.
+*   **Testing:** All new features or bug fixes should be accompan by relevant tests to enrefncionit andree rerssin.

-## 📄 License Information

-This project is licensed under theche cense 2
+##📄 Lcn IfraonTi poctis lcnsd unr thehe cnse 2

-Yound the full text of t in the `LICENSE` file
+Y the fuof t in tENSE`